tiendu/tiendu.github.io/src/content/blog/2026-07-03-modern-data-stack-for-systems-engineers.md

 long-term retention
 ```

-But object storage alone does not provide a good data platform.
+But object storage alone does not create a good data platform.

 A directory full of files may still lack: